 I think that’s yesterday’s argument.

 It shows the classic AI rhythm: short punch after short punch.
 It’s concise, yes, but my brain disengages as soon as it hits whitespace with no real point made.
+A bit like pressing the same piano key again and again, belting some mediocre lyrics on top, and expecting someone to dance.

 Compare to this refinement: